wangenau/eminus/README.md

 ## Documentation

-To learn more about the implementation, take a look inside the [documentation](https://wangenau.gitlab.io/eminus).
+To learn more about the implementation and usage of eminus, take a look inside the [documentation](https://wangenau.gitlab.io/eminus).

 ## Installation